DeRooDirk/Weather-app/README.md

 AppOne i made with use of Jquery (has current and weather forecast)

-AppTwo i made without use of a library (only current weather)
+AppTwo i made without without use of a library (only current weather).